 We use two broad categories of cookies: (1) first party cookies, served directly by us to your computer or mobile device, which we use to recognize your computer or mobile device when it revisits our website; and (2) third party cookies, which are served by service providers or business partners on our website, and can be used by these parties to recognize your computer or mobile device when it visits other websites.
 Third party cookies can be used for a variety of purposes, including site analytics, advertising and social media features.

 In addition to cookies, our Website may use other technologies, such as pixel tags to collect information automatically.

 We may use browser web storage (including via HTML5), also known as locally stored objects (“LSOs”), for similar purposes as cookies.
 Browser web storage enables the storage of a larger amount of data than cookies.
 Your web browser may provide functionality to clear your browser web storage.

 We may also use web beacons (which are also known as pixel tags and clear GIFs) on our Website and in our HTML formatted emails to track the actions of users on our Website and interactions with our emails.
 Unlike cookies, which are stored on the hard drive of your computer or mobile device by a website, pixel tags are embedded invisibly on webpages or within HTML formatted emails.
 Pixel tags are used to demonstrate that a webpage was accessed or that certain content was viewed, typically to measure the success of our marketing campaigns or engagement with our emails and to compile statistics about usage of the Website, so that we can manage our content more effectively.

-Information about the cookies we use may be updated from time to time, so please check back on a regular basis for any changes.
+Information about the cookies we use may be updated from time to time.